International Launch Services: Proton launches

 In May 2008, ILS had a backlog of 22 orders, totaling approximately US$2 billion, and had flown 45 commercial Proton missions since 1996.

 By June 2009, the backlog had grown to 24 firm missions.
 The 50th ILS Proton launch took place in early 2009.

 In January 2014, ILS had an order book of 14 launches worth more than US$1 billion, with up to 6 launches planned for 2014.
 Most Proton payloads are too massive to launch with the less powerful Falcon 9 v1.1 rocket, and there were no spare Ariane 5 launch opportunities, so Proton customers cannot easily switch to other launchers.

 However, as of 2018, the Proton rockets had a very low launch rate with no commercial launches in 2018 and two commercial launches in 2019 due to multiple factors including the emergence of new commercial launch providers like SpaceX and a spate of Proton/Breeze M launch failures.
 In the last few years, most launch contracts for large commercial geostationary satellites — which have declined overall as more operators look at smaller spacecraft sizes — have gone to SpaceX and Arianespace.

 Proton flew its last scheduled commercial mission on 9 October 2019, delivering Eutelsat 5 West B and MEV-1 to geostationary orbit.

 Atlas launches

 After October 2006, ILS focused solely on the Proton launch vehicle, so no longer offered Atlas launches.
 The first Atlas launch was the Atlas IIAS Intelsat 704 launch on 10 January 1995 and the last was the Atlas V Astra 1KR launch on 20 April 2006.

 Angara launches

 ILS began marketing the Angara rocket to commercial customers in July 2015.
-The company's first commercial Angara mission is expected to launch in no earlier than 2023 carrying Kompsat 6, an Earth observation satellite operated by the Korea Aerospace Research Institute.
+The company's first commercial Angara mission is expected to launch in no earlier than 2023 carrying Kompsat 6, an Earth observation satellite operated by the Korea Aerospace Research Institute, but the satellite is now planned to be launched by the Vega-C launch vehicle.